ECO DRR

 Key Achievements (Last 1.5 Years)

-- Improved access to government welfare schemes, agricultural inputs, insurance, skill development and livelihood support
+- Improved access to schemes & livelihood support

 Impact Statement